tommcfarlin/tm-callback-info/README.md

 1. Search for "callback-info" using the search bar on the right side.
 1. Click "Install Now" to install the plugin.
 1. After it's installed, click "Activate" to activate the plugin on your site.
+1. Navigate to any page on the front-end - any non-admin page - of your site.
 1. Once installed, add `?show-callback-info=true` to your query string to render contextual information.

 ### Install the Plugin Manually